JakePember/cymetrics/README.md

 INTRODUCTION
 ------------
-cymetrics is a Cypress post process that looks at durations on an individual test case level and at a file level, to determine the fastest completion time for the amount of test runners available.
+Cymetrics is a Cypress post process that looks at durations on an individual test case level and at a file level, to determine the fastest completion time for the amount of test runners available.
 The average duration of multiple runs will be used, so the more cymetrics is used, the more accurate it becomes.